neoboi76/pawportal/README.md

 ---

-## 🐳 Alternative Docker Setup (Pre-built Images)
+## 🐳 Docker Setup #2 (Pre-built Images)

-If you prefer not to clone the entire repository, you can run PawPortal directly using pre-built Docker images from GitHub Container Registry (GHCR).
+This setup is for users who want to run PawPortal quickly without cloning the repository.
+It uses pre-built Docker images from GitHub Container Registry (GHCR).

 ### Prerequisites